Boro23-wq/leetcode-coding-problems/word-ladder.md

                 for (int j = 0; j < word.length(); j++){
                     // check for all combinations from 'a' to 'z' for (int k = 'a'; k <= 'z'; k++){
+                        // convert the string of words to char array
-                        char[] arr = word.toCharArray();
+                        // so we can loop through individual char at a time and modify them char[] arr = word.toCharArray();
                         arr[j] = (char) k;

-                        String str = new String(arr);
+                        // convert them back to string to form the word String str = new String(arr);

+                        // if the word list set has the word 'str'
+                        // and the visited set doesn't already contain the word 'str'
+                        // add it to the queue
-                        if (set.contains(str) && !visited.contains(str)){
+                        // and the visited set as well if (set.contains(str) && !visited.contains(str)){
                             queue.add(str);
                             visited.add(str);